Dear Campus Community:

 Please use the online forms at the links below to submit your nominations by April 7.

-Thank you for your assistance in helping us honor excellence in mentoring and teaching.
+Thank you for your assistance in helping us honor excellence in mentoring.

 Dr. Norm Muir, VPAA

 The Medaille College Excellence in Undergraduate Student Mentoring Award honors individual full-time faculty who help to build a supportive academic environment through mentorship of undergraduate students.

 Nominees should demonstrate exceptional mentoring for undergraduate student success through both informal and formal means.
 While approaches to undergraduate student mentoring may vary considerably from discipline to discipline, the main criterion for the award is the demonstration of a continued commitment to, and effectiveness in, undergraduate student mentoring.
 Individual mentoring awards will be given to faculty members who consistently do one or more of the following:

 - Offer sound counsel and valuable information to undergraduate students in order to advance and develop their path to academic and professional success.

 - Generously share their time and expertise in aiding students to engage academic and student life opportunities on campus.